 Photography is generally allowed inside the Sachsenhausen Camp, but visitors should be respectful and avoid taking pictures of sensitive areas or memorials.
 It’s best to check with the tour guide for specific guidelines.

-More Cycling Tours in Berlin
+More City Tours in Berlin

 More Tours in Berlin